0xdayu/TCP-IP/TCP/README.md

 	*	virListen: give the socket and set to LISTEN state

-	*	virConnect: connect to given ip and port until established or 3 re-transmitted SYNs timeout
+	*	virConnect: connect to a given ip and port until established or 3 re-transmitted SYNs timeout

 	*	virAccept: poll one socket from listening queue and implement three-way handshake